warren-bank/testing-readme-before-commit/README.md

     After the format of the response is validated, the parameter string is extracted and treated as a string of JSON data.

-  *	In the detection methodology, the inspection of the location hash for special `control tokens` allows a user the added ability to explicitly override the normal detection logic.
+  *	In the detection methodology, the inspection of the location hash for special `control tokens` provides a user the added ability to explicitly override the normal detection logic.

     This can be useful in a number of different circumstances.
 For instance:
       * a web server response is known to contain JSON data,